June means summer vacation. Unfortunately, without school in session, youth are at risk of running away from home.

 I Need a Safe Place.
 Where Can I Go?

-For many youth, a school is a safe place for them and when school is no longer in session, those same youth often think about running away.
+For many youth, school is a safe place for them and when school is no longer in session, those same youth often think about running away.
 June is also Safety Month so here are options of safe places for youth to go to or contact if they do run away.

 National Safe Place